algorithm-helper/algorithm-helper/content/categories/data-structures/lists/dynamic-array.md

     }

     /**
-     * Return the element at the specified index in the Vector.
+     * Return the element at the specified index in the DynamicArray.
      *
-     * @param i, the index into the Vector
+     * @param i, the index into the DynamicArray
-     * @return the element at index i in the Vector
+     * @return the element at index i in the DynamicArray
      * @throws IndexOutOfBoundsException if i is greater or equal to the length
-     *         of the Vector or a negative number
+     *         of the DynamicArray or a negative number */ public T get(int i) {
-     */
-    public T get(int i) {
         if (i >= n || i < 0)